-During his twelve year spell at the club, he twice saw the team to promotion to the Premier League – once as league winners and the other due to a theatrical win over Sunderland in the 1998 Play-off final, winning 7-6 on penalties with Brown notching one of them proceeding the hallowed turf of Wembley.
+During his 12-year spell at the club, he twice saw the team to promotion to the Premier League – once as league winners and the other due to a theatrical win over Sunderland in the 1998 play-off final, winning 7-6 on penalties with Brown notching one of them proceeding the hallowed turf of Wembley.

 He was a popular figure among the Charlton fans having earned the reputation of being a utility man, playing in goal on four occasions, keeping a clean sheet in all of them.

-After being handed the captains band and guiding Charlton to safety, he parted company and joined Alan Pardew’s Reading late in 2002.
+After being handed the captain's armband and guiding Charlton to safety, he parted company and joined Alan Pardew’s Reading late in 2002.

 He appeared 22 times the following season before his career was cut short succeeding a recurrence of an anterior cruciate ligament injury.